 - Are they furnished?
 Usually.

 - Can you get single sex flats?
-Yes, when applying for accomodation put in a request for a single sex flat.
+Yes, when applying for accommodation put in a request for a single sex flat.

 - Do I have my own room?
 Yes, most of the time.
 Some universities have halls with a shared room.
 If you don't want to share a room, don't apply for shared halls.

-When choosing accomodation there are lots of things to consider – price, number of roomates, distances from university, contract length – some are full year some are less, modern or not modern.
-Make sure you do your research, visit the accomodation on Applicant Open Days or go on online accomodation tours.
+When choosing accommodation there are lots of things to consider – price, number of roomates, distances from university, contract length – some are full year some are less, modern or not modern.
+Make sure you do your research, visit the accommodation on Applicant Open Days or go on online accommodation tours.